 According to the generation Z facts sheet prepared by Common Sense Census, 44% of teens use computers to do their homework.
 Furthermore, 48% of teens watch how to videos that are related to school.
 Classrooms at schools are also adapting to the new generation by offering various ed tech solutions for their students.

 As for JKCP, we are happy to provide a wide range of courses for kids who are keen on technology.
-For example, gen Zers might like the Technology track at our Julian Krinsky Xploration program, which includes the Intro to Coding & App Development course, or the Engineering track with its Inventioneering and Robotics courses.
+For example, Gen Zers might like the Technology track at our Julian Krinsky Enrichment program, which includes the Artificial Intelligence, Maker Tech: Product Design & 3D Printing and Engineering: Robotics.

 When it comes to studying, Gen Zers prefer to connect with their fellow students and teachers on social media sites such as Facebook.